nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```

 ### Saving Data
-Your Finantial List will be stored in to `data/FinancialList.txt`, while your budget is stored in `data/Budget.txt`.
+Your Financial List will be stored in to `data/FinancialList.txt`, while your budget is stored in `data/Budget.txt`.
-FinanaceBuddy will automatically update the files whenever your list or budget been modified through FinanaceBuddy.
+FinanceBuddy will automatically update the files whenever your list or budget been modified through FinanceBuddy.
-When you start the FinanaceBuddy program, it will check if the `data/FinancialList.txt` and `data/Budget.txt` exist.
+When you start the FinanceBuddy program, it will check if the `data/FinancialList.txt` and `data/Budget.txt` exist.
-If do, it'll try to load the transections and budget in the file row by row.
+If do, it'll try to load the transactions and budget in the file row by row.
-Please do not modify these files maunaly, otherwise the transections or the budget with incorrect format will not be loaded.
+Please do not modify these files manually, otherwise the transactions or the budget with incorrect format will not be loaded.

 ## Command Summary